 In Colorado an estimated 1 in 4 women and 1 in 6 men will experience a sexual assault or attempted sexual assault in their lifetime.
-61 Most victims first experience sexual assault as children or adolescents.
-Sexual assault is the most under reported crime in the $\overline{\text{U}}$ nited States.
+Most victims first experience sexual assault as children or adolescents.
+Sexual assault is the most under reported crime in the United States.
 Only an estimated 16-19% of sexual crimes are reported to law enforcement.
 Far fewer are prosecuted.
 Research indicates the younger the victim and the closer the relationship, the less likely a victim will report.
-62
+As

 Sexual crimes violate victims.
 Victims may experience chronic and severe mental and physical health symptoms, as well as social, familial, economic and spiritual harm.
 These symptoms cross over into all aspects of victims' lives, and victims often face long term impact and continue to struggle for recovery over the course of their lifetimes.
-Trauma from sexual assault changes the victim's world view, selfperception and sense of power and control.
+Trauma from sexual assault changes the victim's world view, self-perception and sense of power and control.
 Family members of victims and communities as a whole are also negatively impacted by sexual offenses.
 While the effects of sexual assault on victims are unique and may vary over time, common consequences of sexual assault include:

-S.R., et al. (2005).
+83 Black, Michele C., et al. (2010) National Intimate Partner and Sexual Violence Survey.
+Centers for Disease Control and Prevention; Dube, S.R., et al. (2005).
 Long term consequences of childhood sexual abuse by gender of victim.
-American Journal of Preventive Medicine, 28(5), Kilpatick, D., & McCauley, J. (2009).
+American Journal of Preventive Medicine, 28(5), 430-438.

+84 Kilpatick, D., & McCauley, J. (2009).
 Understanding National Rape Statistics.
-National Resource Center on Domestic Violence; Tjaden, P.

-& Thonnes, N. (2006).
+National Resource Center on Domestic Violence; Tjaden, P. & Thonnes, N. (2006).
 Extent, Nature and Consequences of rape victimization: Findings from the National Violence Against Women Survey.
 U.S. Department of Justice.